mrtztg/azure-104-notes/README.md

 - In **Settings > Usage + Quotas** menu, we can see different limitations of how much compute in different regions.
 Under "Adjustable" column, for the ones that are "yes", we can click on pen button and ask for change
 - **VM quota behavior**: Stopped (Deallocated) VMs still count against vCPU quota because Azure reserves resources for any provisioned VM, even if deallocated — only deleting the VM releases the quota

+### Azure Advisor

+- Provides personalized recommendations to optimize Azure resources for cost, performance, security, and more
+- **Cost recommendations**: Identifies underutilized virtual machines that can be resized to a lower-cost SKU, reducing unnecessary spend

 ### Entra ID Management

 #### Assigned Roles